nponeccop/systemd-boot/project/README.md

 ## Installation

-If you want to build 'systemd-boot' from scratch, then you'll need to add all [Minimal Linux Live] (http://github.com/ivandavidov/minimal "Minimal Linux Live") dependencies and the 'systemd-boot' build dependencies (Ubuntu):
+If you want to build 'systemd-boot' from scratch, then you'll need to add all [Minimal Linux Live](http://github.com/ivandavidov/minimal "Minimal Linux Live") dependencies and the 'systemd-boot' build dependencies (Ubuntu):

 * ``sudo apt install wget make gawk gcc bc xorriso gnu-efi dh-autoreconf``